 Prenatal alcohol exposure is a leading preventable cause of birth defects and neurodevelopmental deficits in the United States.
 It can cause a range of intellectual and behavioral problems, which appear at any time during childhood and last a lifetime.
 FASD is an umbrella term for a range of physical, cognitive, and behavioral disorders caused by prenatal alcohol exposure.
 Depending on the features identified, the medical disorders labeled as FASD include: Fetal Alcohol Syndrome (FAS), partial FAS (pFAS), alcohol-related neurodevelopmental disorder (ARND), alcohol-related birth defects (ARBD), and neurobehavioral disorder associated with prenatal alcohol exposure (ND-PAE).
 Recent prevalence studies estimate that approximately 1 to 5 percent of U.S. first-grade children have FASD.

 Historically, medical professionals did not recognize the risks posed by alcohol use during pregnancy.
 In 1973, responding to Jones and Smith’s publication on the original syndrome FAS, NIAAA initiated several epidemiological and animal studies on prenatal alcohol exposure.
 By 1977, this research facilitated NIAAA issuing the first government health advisory to limit alcohol use during pregnancy.
-Now, after almost 50 years, NIAAA continues to provide leadership and support as the largest funder of biomedical research on FASD in the United States.
+Now, after 50 years, NIAAA continues to provide leadership and support as the largest funder of biomedical research on FASD in the United States.

 NIAAA’s FASD Grant Portfolio